sonianicoletti/Essence_LLM/data/temp/Essence_main_book.md

 Conceived.
 The need for a new system has been agreed upon.
 Bounded.
 The purpose and theme of the new system are clear.
 ## 5.2 The Things to Work With
 What the software system must do to address the opportunity and satisfy the stakeholders.
-Conceived Bounded Coherent Acceplable Addressed ot Fulfilled @ "
+Conceived Bounded Coherent Acceplable Addressed ot Fulfilled
-# Alpha name
-# Very brief
-# alpha description
-# Alpha states
-Each alpha state has
-# an alpha state card
 Figure 5.2 Requirements alpha card.
 Coherent.
 The requirements provide a consistent description of the essential characteristics of the new system.
 Acceptable.
 The requirements describe a system that is acceptable to the stake- holders.